-It’s time to introduce your kids who are fans of Harry Potter to writing fanfiction.
+It’s time to introduce your kids who are fans of Harry Potter to writing HARRY POTTER Fan Fiction.

 Because it gets them writing and stretching their imaginations.